 4. It will ruin my career

 Not necessarily!
-Obviously, I can't say this for 100% of jobs, but for the majority I don't think that a career break will ruin your career at all.
+Obviously, I can't say this for 100% of jobs, but for the majority I don't think that a career break or sabbatical will ruin your career at all.
 As long as you do something productive with your time, many employers will respect that you have put yourself outside of your comfort zone and are a well rounded person, with life experience.
 If you can provide examples of your experiences and how they can be transferred to your job, then this could actually make you stand out when applying for jobs or when returning to your previous role.

 5. I have children